March 27, 2026

 The chatbot is the foot in the door.
 Once clients see it working, they want more.
 Here are the natural upsells, ordered by ease of delivery:

 The typical client journey starts at $297/month for a basic chatbot and grows to $800-1,200/month within 6-12 months as they add features.
 This organic expansion is the key to scaling revenue without constantly acquiring new clients.
-For more on packaging these upsells into a repeatable offering, see our guide to building a productized AI service business.
+For more on packaging these into comprehensive offerings, see our guide to building AI agency service packages.

 Scaling to 50+ Clients